La Guancha: A Fun Weekend Spot for the Whole Family

 La Guancha is a family-friendly place where people of all ages come to play, eat, enjoy the day, and the meet their friends.
 It is at the marina in Ponce, and is a nice place to sit and enjoy the warm sea breezes while watching the sunset.

 The biggest draw is probably the food kiosks, serving local fare and drinks (alcoholic and otherwise).
 While some of the kiosks are open during the week, the place comes alive on weekend afternoons and on into the night.
-You can enjoy your food at a bar, on a bench outside, as you walk along the boardwalk, or while standing at the railing.
-There is also a restaurant or two with indoor seating.
-Many of the kiosks will have music, but sometimes there is live music on the boardwalk.
+You can enjoy your food at a bar, on a bench outside, as you walk along , or while standing near the water.
+There is also a place or two with seating.
+Many of the kiosks will have music, but sometimes there is live music.

 It is a lively, fun atmosphere.
 You can pass the time people-watching and maybe break out into dance if the mood strikes you.